AquariWM/aquariwm/README.md

 before they can move from the development branch to main.
 Everything you need to know is available to read.

-### A welcoming community
-We believe community is one of the most important aspects of any project, and that's why we strive to create a friendly and welcoming community for all, regardless of your level of experience and free from discrimination, bigotry, arguments, or disrespect.
-The AquariWM community is a place to share tips, suggestions, and friendly discussions in general.

 ### However...
 Please keep in mind that AquariWM is still a small project.
 AquariWM is in early development, and may not yet provide the full experience of more established window managers.
 If you would like to